google/product_video_ads/README.md

 - _Output AdGroup_: name of the ad group to be generated/replaced
 - _Template Video_: name of the file (uploaded to the configured bucket on Cloud Storage) to be used for the videos in this ad group
+- _Audio_: name of the file (uploaded to the configured bucket on Cloud Storage) to use as the audio track of the videos in this ad group
 - _AdGroup Type_: type of the ad group – possible values are enumerated [here](https://developers.google.com/google-ads/api/rest/reference/rest/v18/AdGroupType)
 - _Target Location_ – currently ignored, to be implemented
 - _Audience Name_ – currently ignored, to be implemented